Local Development Framework

 The SCI sets out how we engage with stakeholders in relation to the preparation of documents such as the Local Plan.
 The SCI was updated in 2014 and can be downloaded via the link below.

 Local Development Scheme (LDS)

 The Local Development Scheme (LDS) is our timetable for preparing the Local Plan and other LDF documents.
-The Council’s current LDS was approved in March 2018.
+The Council’s most recent LDS was approved in March 2018 but an addendum timetable was agreed in May 2018.
 For more information please: